Soundpauli/toern/Readme.md

 update: fixed nullptr exceptions, please use added ResamplingReader.h for lib "teensy-variable-playback"

-# tœrn: THE SUCCESSOR TO NI404
+# TŒRN: THE SUCCESSOR TO NI404
 **DIY Open-Source Hardware Sampler-Sequencer**
 An Etch-A-Sketch™-inspired device for beginners, makers, and music enthusiasts.